-We stopped at the Old Mill for a late lunch/early dinner (linner….is that a thing?).
+We stopped at the Old Mill for a late lunch/early dinner.
 And thankfully, there was no wait!
 That in itself is incredible.

-Every time we have been there in the past, there was at least a 30 minute wait to get a table.
-The food was absolutely delicious and the servings were gigantic.
+Every time we have been there in the past, there was at least a 30-minute wait to get a table.
+The food was delicious and the servings were gigantic.
 Our group took home 3 boxes of leftovers!

-Then, after a shower and some dry clothes, we ate a dinner of leftovers and were out the door again.
+Then, after a shower and some dry clothes, we ate a dinner of leftovers and went out the door again.

 Go-Karts & Arcade